thepocagency/com.tpa.opensource.twitterapi/README.md

 Follow this link to launch a simple example with only one main method: [https://github.com/thepocagency/com.tpa.opensource.twitterapi.examples](https://github.com/thepocagency/com.tpa.opensource.twitterapi.examples)

-We try to facilitate and minimize your code, so you will be able to:
+We try to facilitate and minimize your code, so you will be able:

 ### To authenticate yourself on Twitter: